 The addition of regional development officers helped further engage alumni to support the implementation of the Donor-Scholar Program, improvements to the Historical initiative and an updated wave of programs to tackle drug and alcohol abuse, suicide prevention and mental health awareness, as well as combating hazing and preventing sexual misconduct.

 Over the last five years, new faces of leadership have emerged as the Sigma Chi Foundation partnered with the Fraternity for the launch of a new online leadership training module, formerly known as Sigma Chi U, and new member education program, Preparation for Brotherhood.

 Board Chairmen and Significant Sigs Bob Johnson, MIAMI (OHIO) 1969, and Joe Durzo, SYRACUSE 1967, have led the most active Board of Governors roster in organizational history, with Ashley Woods, EAST TENNESSEE 2000, guiding a growing development team as President and CEO.

 The future of the Sigma Chi Foundation directly aligns itself with the future of Sigma Chi.
-A joint strategic plan and campaign, reminding members to “Expect More” of themselves as leaders in life, will see the launch of the Sigma Chi Leadership Institute, encompassing a leadership learning continuum of programs that educate undergraduate and alumni members on important issues facing Greek-letter life today as well as growth and leadership.
+A joint strategic plan and campaign, reminding members to “Expect More” of themselves as leaders in life, saw the launch of the Sigma Chi Leadership Institute (SCLI), encompassing a leadership learning continuum of programs that educate undergraduate and alumni members on important issues facing Greek-letter life today as well as growth and leadership.

 Academic scholarships eclipsed the $1 million mark, including chapter-specific awards, for an individual award year for the first time in history, and a goal of $3 million annually to impact undergraduate and graduate members is expected to be reached within the next decade.